If you’ve had a hysterectomy, you might wonder if you’re still eligible for life insurance, and the short answer is yes.

 No matter the reason for your procedure, we’re here to help.
 Below we break down how to find the best life insurance after a hysterectomy.

-First, let’s break down what is a hysterectomy is, and why it impacts life insurance anyway.
+First, let’s break down what a hysterectomy is, and why it impacts life insurance.

 A hysterectomy is a surgical procedure occurring when a woman is experiencing problems with her uterus.